-The Corporation's average LCR of 107% in the fourth quarter of 2018 is the same as its LCR of 107% in the third quarter.
-The Corporation's average quarterly LCR is expected to fluctuate period over period due to normal business activity driven by client activity, management decisions and market conditions.
+This public disclosure contains the Corporation's LCR quantitative and qualitative information for the quarter ended December 31, 2019.
+The Corporation's average LCR of 110% in the fourth quarter of 2019 increased from a LCR of 109% in the third quarter.
+The Corporation's average quarterly LCR may fluctuate period over period due to normal business activity driven by client activity, management decisions and market conditions.